h0ngcha0/liuhongchao.github.io/_posts/2018-12-17-living-and-working-in-sweden-as-engineers.md

 ---

-**TL;DL**, Even though wages have risen a lot for engineers in fast growing economies like China or India, depending on who you are, Sweden might still be a very attractive place to work and settle because of the following reasons:
+**TL;DL**, Even though wages have risen a lot for engineers in fast growing economies like China or India.
+From my perspective as a Chinese guy working here for a long time, Sweden might still be a very attractive place to work and settle depending on who you are for the following reasons:

-* High life quality
+* Very high quality of life
-* Rewarding working life with flat hierachy
+* Work in one of the most innovative economies with flat hierachy
 * Equal and efficient society with [Nordic model](https://en.wikipedia.org/wiki/Nordic_model) welfare system

 ----
 <br/>
-Is it a good idea to work in Sweden as software engineers?
-As a Chinese guy who worked here for a long time, here is some of my (unstructured) thoughts.

 It was certainly a much easier choice when I decided to stay and work in Sweden 10 years ago, back then [Ericsson](https://www.ericsson.com/en) had a much stronger employer brand than [Huawei](https://www.huawei.com/en/) even within China.
 Swedish entry level salary for a software